tokinifubara/BlinkFiles/README.md

 A mixture with the default Dracula theme

 ## iA Writer Duospace
 Simple CSS for iA Writer Duospace font.
-Although iA Writer font is aestheically pleasing in writing sessions, it is overkill for browsing the terminal. iA Writer Duospace font support the Airline separators in Vim.
+Although iA Writer font is better for writing sessions, it is overkill for browsing the terminal. iA Writer Duospace font support the Airline separators in Vim.

 ## Space Mono for Powerline
-Space mono is the most versatile font for browsing through the shell and writing sessions.
+Space Mono is the most versatile font for browsing through the shell and writing sessions.